ikarsh/ikarsh.github.io/_posts/2025-11-27-fg-modules-pid.md

 <!-- In the case $R = \mathbb{Z}$ -->
 <!-- we can immediately apply the Euclidean algorithm; -->
-Our operations include the column operations that allows us to replace the pair $(a, b)$ with any of the following:
+Our operations include the column operations that allow us to replace the pair $(a, b)$ with any of the following:

 1. $(a, b) \mapsto (a - \lambda b, b)$
 2. $(a, b) \mapsto (a, b - \lambda a)$